daattali/beautiful-jekyll/README.md

 - **post** - To write a blog post, add a markdown or HTML file in the `_posts` folder.
 As long as you give it YAML front matter (the two lines of three dashes), it will automatically be rendered like a blog post.
 Look at the existing blog post files to see examples of how to use YAML parameters in blog posts.
 - **page** - Any page outside the `_posts` folder that uses YAML front matter will have a very similar style to blog posts.
-- **home** - You should only have one page that uses the home layout.
-The home layout is meant to act as the homepage of the blog posts - it will show all the previous blog posts, sorted from newest to oldest.
-A page using the home layout must be named `index.html`.
+- **home** - The home layout is meant to act as the homepage of your blog posts - it will display all your blog posts, sorted from newest to oldest.
+A file using the `home` layout must be named `index.html` (not `index.md` or anything else!).
 - **minimal** - If you want to create a page with minimal styling (ie. without the bulky navigation bar and footer), assign `layout: minimal` to the YAML front matter.
 - If you want to completely bypass the template engine and just write your own HTML page, simply omit the YAML front matter.
 Only do this if you know how to write HTML!